floriandeboissieu/lidR/catalog.md

 # Process all the file of a Catalog

-The function `processParallel` enable to analyse all the tiles of a catalog.
+The function `process_parallel` enable to analyse all the tiles of a catalog.
 The behaviours of the function are different on Unix (GNU/Linux) and Windows platform.
 Read the documentation for technical details.

 ## Create your own process function

-The input of the `processParallel` function is a function.
+The input of the `process_parallel` function is a function.
 This function must be defined by the user and must have a single parameter which is the name of a las or laz file.
 Then, the user can do whatever he want in this function.
 Typically, open the las files and process it.
 The following example is very basic (see also [gridmetrics](gridmetrics.html)).

 ````r
 analyse_tile = function(LASFile)